-Founded in 1816, Perrysburg, Ohio, (population 19,000) is one of only two cities in the United States platted by the federal government (Washington, D.C. is the other).
-Perrysburg, located along the Maumee River upstream of Lake Erie, is the home of Fort Meigs, which was the largest wooden walled fortification in North America.
+Founded in 1816, Perrysburg, Ohio, (population 19,000) is located along the Maumee River upstream of Lake Erie.
+It is the home of Fort Meigs, which was the largest wooden walled fortification in North America.

 The first settlers arrived in 1810, although the land had been reserved for military purposes since 1795.
 With the outbreak of the War of 1812, the site was chosen for the construction of a new United States fort.
 In February 1813, General William Henry Harrison oversaw the construction of Fort Meigs on a bluff above the Maumee River.
 The fort was attacked twice during 1813, but the soldiers were able to hold it.

 The Ohio Historical Society reconstructed Fort Meigs in the late 1960s and reopened it to the public in 1974.
 A major renovation in 2003 helped improve the site and construct new exhibit space.
 Visitors can learn about the history of the fort, the life of its soldiers, and the War of 1812.

 By 1826, Perrysburg had begun attracting more settlers.
 However, a cholera epidemic in 1854 decimated the population and closed the town for two months.
 The town recovered, building new structures and a bridge in the following years.
 With its rich history, Perrysburg continues to grow and maintain its small hometown ambiance.
 Perrysburg features 11 sites listed on the National Register of Historic Places.